ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_ray_tracing_maintenance1.md

   Vulkan.
 This extension provides access to built-in `CullMaskKHR` shader variable which contains the value of the `OpTrace*` `Cull Mask` parameter.
-This new shader variable is accessible in the intersection, any-hit, closest-hit and miss shader stages.
+This new shader variable is accessible in the intersection, any-hit, closest hit and miss shader stages.

 - Adds support for a new pipeline stage and access mask built on top of [`VK_KHR_synchronization2`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_synchronization2.html):